Trigonometric substitution

-In mathematics, a trigonometric substitution replaces a trigonometric function for another expression.
+In mathematics, a trigonometric substitution replaces a trigonometric function with another expression.
 In calculus, trigonometric substitutions are a technique for evaluating integrals.
-In this case, an expression involving a radical function is replaced with a trigonometric one.
+In this case, a radical expression is replaced with a trigonometric one.
 Trigonometric identities may help simplify the answer.

-In the case of a definite integral, this method of integration by substitution uses the substitution to change the interval of integration.
+In the case of a definite integral, this substitution changes the interval of integration.
 Alternatively, the antiderivative of the integrand may be applied to the original interval.